clarabourgeois/SmartPlant/README.md

 ## Introduction

 SmartPlant is a plant management application that allows you to monitor and care for your indoor plants.
-The application uses sensors to measure temperature and humidity, sending this data to a backend system, which stores plant information and sensor readings in a database.
+The application uses sensors to measure temperature, humidity and luminosity, sending this data to a backend system, which stores plant information and sensor readings in a database.

 ### Key Features:
 - **Frontend**: User interface to manage plants.